Our doctors are USDA-certified to produce documentation for international and domestic travel.

 INTERNATIONAL and HAWAII

-We strongly suggest that you initiate this process 6-8 weeks before you plan to travel.
+We strongly suggest that you initiate this process at least 8 weeks before you plan to travel.
 Sometimes a rabies titer is required, which can take over four weeks to be returned to us.
 Before an appointment can be made for international travel, excluding Canada, we must receive the EXACT destination address and the planned date of travel.
 Health certificates require research by our veterinarians, after which clients will be contacted to set up appointment dates and receive further instructions.

 What to expect when you call us for an International Health Certificate:

 You will be asked to pre-pay a nonrefundable document preparation fee for the doctor to research your travel needs.

 You will be asked to email us the exact destination to which you are traveling, including street name and number, state or province, country and postal codes, and port of entry, if applicable.
 If you are not a current client, please include your name, address, phone number and email.
 Our email is email@example.com.